AmosNimos/Xstaller/README.md

 - Cmus
 > cmus is a small, fast and powerful console music player for Unix-like operating systems.

+- Bc
+> bc command is used for command line calculator.
+It is similar to basic calculator by using which we can do basic mathematical calculations.

 - Sc
-sc is a discontinued, cross-platform, libre, TUI, spreadsheet and calculator application that runs on Unix and Unix-like operating systems.
+> sc is a discontinued, cross-platform, libre, TUI, spreadsheet and calculator application that runs on Unix and Unix-like operating systems.

 - Ranger
 > ranger is a console file manager with VI key bindings.
 It provides a minimalistic and nice curses interface with a view on the directory hierarchy.
 It ships with rifle, a file launcher that is good at automatically finding out which program to use for what file type.